projectacrn/acrn-hypervisor/doc/introduction/index.rst

 hypervisor after any pre-launched VMs are launched.
 The Service VM can access remaining hardware resources directly by running native drivers and provides device sharing services to the User VMs, through the Device Model.
-These post-launched User VMs can run one of many OSs including Ubuntu, Android, Windows, or a real-time OS such as Zephyr, VxWorks, or Xenomai.
+These post-launched User VMs can run one of many OSs including Ubuntu or Windows, or a real-time OS such as Zephyr, VxWorks, or Xenomai.
 Because of its real-time capability, a real-time VM (RTVM) can be used for software programmable logic controller (PLC), inter-process communication (IPC), or